 Your credit score will help determine the interest rate you’ll pay on a car loan (better credit can help earn you a more favorable interest rate), which in turn will affect your overall car-buying budget.
-You can visit annualcreditreport.com for a free credit report and obtain your credit score by purchasing it from one of the big 3 credit reporting agencies: Experian, Equifax or TransUnion
+You can visit annualcreditreport.com for a free credit report layer and obtain your credit score by purchasing it from one of the big 3 credit reporting agencies: Experian layer, Equifax layer or TransUnion layer

 4. Make a down payment

 Buying a car typically doesn’t require a down payment, but making one is usually a good idea: You won’t have to borrow as much and your monthly payment will be lower (for every $1,000 you put down, your monthly car payment drops by about $20).
 Use our car payment calculator to see how a down payment can impact your monthly car loan payment.

 Shopping for a car loan before shopping for a car may seem counterintuitive, but it's a great step to take.
 You'll have an idea of how much you can borrow (and at what interest rate), which means you won't need to make financing decisions on the fly at the dealership.
 Start at your bank or credit union, then shop around to make sure you get the best rate.
 You can apply online for an auto loan (with no application fee) and, if approved, receive loan information and an interest rate quote almost immediately.

 6. Shop around